mjgs/routes-builder/Readme.md

   (1) route-definition function runs  (./lib/route-definitions)
   (2) route-build function runs       (./lib/route-builds)

-  If you want to create your own then add them to the above folders and specify them without the .js like so:
+  If you want to create your own then add them to the above folders and specify them as options without the .js in the filename like so:

     var anotherWebServer = require('anotherWebServer');
+    var options = { route_definition: 'myFancyRoutes.definition', route_build: 'myDeploymentServer.build' }
-    var app = routes_builder(anotherWebServer(), 'myFancyRoutes.definition', 'myDeploymentServer.build');
+    var app = routes_builder(anotherWebServer(), options);

   The route-definition function can pass data to the route-build function, the default routes definition function uses a folder structure and route files to define the routes, but you could